-The "Dare and dream" program offers a way that will make it possible to examine alongside the disability and its consequences, the aspirations and dreams of the individual.
+The Dare to Dream program offers a way to examine the individual’s disability and its consequences alongside the aspirations and dreams of the individual.
 It allows those who support people with disabilities to change their attitudes in a way that will allow and encourage an encounter with the supported person's inner world.
-The disability itself was not the issue here, rather learning how to overcome barriers towards the fulfillment of the dream and identifying supports needed.
-The interviewers pointed out three kinds of barriers that they might encounter in going through the process of turning dreams into reality: parental 'inappropriate' response, lack of support by the social environment and finally, the dreamers' doubt about his/her capacity to fulfill their dream.
-Barriers were transformed into challenges rather than becoming a “dead end”.
-The objective was to listen and together, supporter and dreamer, think how to overcome difficulties.
-Indeed, supporters' aim was to prepare the dreamers into a way of life where they, like everyone else, will be confronted by barriers but by being creative and by devising alternatives, as well as obtaining needed supports, they can reach positive solutions to problems they encounter.
-In the present study supporters experienced their role as having two purposes: turning a dream into reality and encouraging dreamers to tackle obstacles and barriers, while their role was to be there as a backup, and not as the ones to straighten things up for them.
+The issue at hand was not the disability itself, rather it was learning how to overcome barriers to enable the fulfillment of the dream, while also identifying supports needed.
+The interviewers pointed out three kinds of barriers that they might encounter in the process of turning dreams into reality: parental “inappropriate” responses, a lack of support from the social environment, and finally, dreamers' own doubts about their capacity to fulfill their dream.
+Barriers were transformed into challenges rather than becoming “dead ends.”
+The objective of the support providers was to listen, and then together with the dreamer, to find ways to overcome the difficulties.
+Indeed, the overall aim of the supporters was to prepare the dreamers into a way of life where they, like everyone else, will be confronted with barriers, but that by being creative and devising alternatives, as well as obtaining needed supports, they can reach positive solutions to the problems they encounter.
+In the present study, supporters experienced their role as having two purposes: turning a dream into reality and encouraging dreamers to tackle obstacles and barriers.
+Their role was to be there for the dreamers as a backup, and not as the ones to figure things out for them.

-The following is a graphic illustrates the new support process described by the Interviewees.
-It is suggested that this can provide guidelines for direct care staff in their interactions with adults with IDD.
+The following is a graphic that illustrates the new support process described by the interviewees.
+It is suggested that this diagram can provide guidelines for direct care staff in their interactions with adults with IDD.

-Illustrated above, the central aim of support is to help the dreamer internalize the process that will enhance the capability of adults with IDD to achieve autonomy and self-realization by daring to dream.
-The important role of the supporter is to (1) encourage the expression of desires and wishes, i.e., dreams; (2) create an intimate and hopeful dialogue; (3) help turn these dreams into a doable and systematic process; and (4) help the dreamer face challenges and obstacles (e.g., dreamers' self-doubt, obstacles in the surrounding environment including parents who may be reluctant to believe in the power of their adult child’s dreams).
-The diagram demonstrates the dynamic of the ongoing interaction between the supporter and the 'dreamer'.
-The process focuses on dream fulfillment and problem solving as they evolve towards actualization.
-In summary, following the experience of the Daring to Dream workshop, the supporting role is conceived as a way to encourage expression of desires and dreams by the support recipient.
-It is done via a systematic process based on an intimate and hopeful dialogue – what Patston (2017) refers to as being the champion for supported autonomy and where agency is key while recognizing that supports are needed.
+As illustrated above, the central aim of the provision of support is to help dreamers internalize the process that will enhance their capabilities, as adults with IDD, to achieve autonomy and self-realization by daring to dream.
+The important roles of supporters are to (1) encourage the expression of desires and wishes, i.e., dreams; (2) create an intimate and hopeful dialogue; (3) help turn the dreams into an attainable and systematic process; and (4) help the dreamer face both internal and external challenges and obstacles (e.g., dreamers' self-doubt; parents who may be reluctant to support their adult children’s dreams).
+The diagram demonstrates the ongoing, dynamic interaction between the supporter and the dreamer.
+The process focuses on dream fulfillment and problem-solving as they evolve towards actualization.
+In summary, following the experience of the Dare to Dream workshop, the role of the supporter is to encourage the support recipient’s expression of desires and dreams.
+This goal is achieved via a systematic process based on an intimate and hopeful dialogue – what Patston (2017) refers to as being the champion for supported autonomy and where agency is key while recognizing that supports are needed.